Career Timeline of Jane Fonda: Major Achievements and Milestones

 In 1991, after three decades in film, Jane Fonda announced her retirement from the film industry.

-In 1992, the Hollywood Women's Political Committee contributed to the election of a record-breaking number of women legislators, an event dubbed the Year of the Woman.
+In 1992, the Hollywood Women's Political Committee (HWPC) helped to elect a record number of women legislators, an achievement called the Year of the Woman.

-In 1994, the United Nations Population Fund made Jane Fonda a Goodwill Ambassador.
+In 1994, the United Nations Population Fund made Fonda a Goodwill Ambassador.

 1995: Workout Books and Audio Programs